AGRINFO AGRINFO logo

 What is changing?

-The EU is proposing to increase the MRLs for fenazaquin as summarised in Table 1.
+The EU has increased the MRLs for fenazaquin as summarised in Table 1.

 Why?

-A modification of the existing MRLs was requested for sweet/bell peppers, tomatoes, and aubergines/eggplants.
-The European Food Safety Authority (EFSA) has concluded that the new MRLs proposed for these products are acceptable with regard to consumer safety (EFSA 2025).
+A modification of the existing MRLs was requested for sweet/bell peppers, tomatoes, and aubergines/ eggplants.
+The European Food Safety Authority has concluded that the new MRLs proposed for these products are acceptable with regard to consumer safety (EFSA 2025).

 Timeline

-The new MRLs summarised in Table 1 are expected to apply from February 2026.
+The new MRLs summarised in Table 1 apply from 20 April 2026.

 Background